Ada-Developers-Academy/core-unit-3/react-components/components.md

 ```
 <!-- prettier-ignore-end -->

-She also could have put the JSX object in a variable:
+She could even have put the JSX object into a variable rather than returning it directly:

 <!-- prettier-ignore-start -->